EUDR Compliance: Achieving a Deforestation-Free Supply Chain

 Deforestation is caused by the need for land to accommodate housing, commercial buildings, and infrastructure due to population growth, as well as to harvest timber for everyday products like furniture and paper.
 It also occurs to make space for agriculture, such as cattle ranching and crop farming, and to produce materials for industries like palm oil processing and fast fashion, which uses tree-derived fibres like viscose and rayon.

 The EUDR will help fight issues caused by deforestation such as biodiversity loss.
 Forests are home to 80% of Earth’s land animals and plants with many facing extinction due to the destruction of their natural habitats.
-For example, there are only 600 Sumatran tigers and fewer than 65,000 orangutans left today due to deforestation.
+For example, there are fewer than 600 Sumatran tigers and 65,000 orangutans left today due to deforestation.

 deforestation our planet environment